Finsch's wheatear: Subspecies

+Description

+A medium-sized elegant wheatear with long wings and long legs.
+It measures 14 cm long, with 25-27 cm wingspan, and weigh 21-32 g.
 In summer the male Finsch's wheatear is a white and black bird.
-The white crown, central back and belly contrast with the black face, throat and wings.
+The white crown, central back, and belly contrast with the black face, throat, and wings.
 The tail and rump are white, with an inverted black T giving a pattern like eastern black-eared wheatear, but with a uniformly wide terminal band.

 The female is brown-grey above, becoming dirty white below.
 The tail pattern is similar to the male's.

-Finsch's wheatear feeds mainly on insects.
 Its call is a whistled tsit, and the song is a mix of clear notes with whistles and crackling.